lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-applications/index.md

-# Natural Language Processing: Applications
+# NaturalProcessamento de Lainguage Processingm Natural: Applicationções
 :label:`chap_nlp_app`

 We have seen how to represent text tokens and train their representations in :numref:`chap_nlp_pretrain`.